stephensl/LS171/study_guide.md

   ### IP addresses and port numbers

+  #### Transport Layer

+  **TCP provides set of ports within each host.
+Along with network and host addresses from the internet layer, this forms a socket and allows for many processes within a single host to use TCP simultaneously.**

   - IP addressing can get us as far as the host, but not to particular application/process.
     - May have numerous applications running on same machine or a host application that needs information from a particular application on another host.
     - We need a way to transmit multiple data inputs (from numerous application sources) over a single host-to-host channel and separate them out at the destination so data is distributed correctly.